Home > Library > Essay Writing Guidelines > Common Organisational Templates for Essays to Use

 As the reader tends to understand the context of the topic based on the initial discussion, the writer compels the reader towards the essay’s main argument.

-As background information needs to be placed at the start of the essay, make sure that you don’t include anything unnecessary or irrelevant.
-Keeping your essay full of relative content will present your essay to readers in a professional manner.
+The background information needs to be placed at the start of the essay; make sure that you don’t include anything unnecessary or irrelevant.
+Keeping your essay full of relevant content will make your essay engaging for the readers.

 It would help if you mentioned clearly how your background information is related to the main argument.
 Many essayists can complete both sections of the essay successfully but fail to make a vivid connection between them.